polterguy/hyperbuild/README.md

 If you have created your own modules, or changed existing modules, Hyperbuild will allow you to create a binary release of your system, according to whatever changes you have applied to your original system.

+**Notice** - When you run Hyperbuild, it will copy your DLLs from your "bin" folder, as they are in its current version.
+This implies that you'd probably want to make sure you are running the system in its _"Release"_ build, if you are creating your own build, from a source version of Phosphorus Five.

 ## Usage

 Hyperbuild has a lot of settings, which allows you to build more or less P5 exactly as you see fit.
 Below you can find